DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

 Our guidance on [how to get started with your Google Chromebook](/devices/getting-started-with-your-google-chromebook) can be shared with young people and their parents, guardians and carers.

+You may want to add contact information to this guidance for the person or team offering IT support to device users.